Niyo: After tough start, Golladay shows gift of grab

 Golladay was empty-handed, though, which didn’t seem right.
 Not after his own impressive performance Sunday, which was punctuated by a pair of highlight-reel touchdown catches in the fourth quarter as the Lions rallied for another improbable victory.

-It wasn’t that he’d misplaced his memento, either.
-Golladay, the Lions’ rookie third-round pick out of Northern Illinois, had simply chucked it in the air celebrating his first score, a 10-yard grab on a fade route that put Detroit ahead for good.
+It wasn’t that he’d misplaced his memento, really.
+Golladay, the Lions’ third-round pick out of Northern Illinois, had simply chucked it in the air celebrating his first score, a 10-yard grab on a fade route that put Detroit ahead for good.
 And he wasn’t sure if anyone had managed to retrieve it, though he’d later learn they had.

 “I forgot all about it,” he laughed.
 “I was just so excited.”